XeneAs974/DuckPond/README.md

 <img src="duck.gif">

+## Project progress

+Currently the function of the duck is limited only to move randomly.

+A basic decor has been set up water, rock and nenuphare.

+The ducklings are also part of the hand currently have no function to move.

 ## Execution

 Juste select this file "Duckoon" when you're start eclipse (or other IDE) then run the main file and enjoy.